 Finally, if you're buying a standalone sat nav or paying for an app, make sure you get the maps you need.
 If you drive to Europe, it's worth spending the extra £30 or so on maps of Western Europe as adding individual country maps can be costly.

 Also see: Best Gadget Deals

-This 5in sat nav is one of the best selling on Amazon, and with good reason.
-For a dedicated device it has every essential function for a budget price.
+This 5in sat nav has every essential function for a budget price.

-For the price you get preloaded maps of the UK and Ireland, and Garmin promises free lifetime map updates for the inevitable route and road changes.
-The nuvi has one of the clearest audio and visual combinations on the market, with features like Lane Assist and Junction View helping to make the sat nav experience as stress-free as possible.
+It comes with preloaded maps of the UK and Ireland and has one of the clearest audio and visual combinations on the market, with features like Lane Assist and Junction View helping to make your drive as stress-free as possible.

-A great addition is the polished Up Ahead feature, which lets you know about places of interest en route to your destination, from restaurants ro cash points and petrol stations.
+Another great feature is Up Ahead, which lets you know about places of interest en route to your destination, from restaurants to cash points and petrol stations.

 TomTom Start 25

 Much like the Garmin nuvi 57LM, this well-priced 5in sat nav from popular and trusted brand TomTom comes with lifetime map updates.
 It also ships with Western Europe, not just UK and Ireland.

 It has high-end features despite being available for around £100, including speed camera location warnings in real time and parking assist, which can navigate you directly to the best place to park (it won't park for you, though).

 It's easily attached to the dash or windscreen with an integrated mount.
 The screen cleverly flips to support whichever way round you want to use it.